UoEOCom/Welcome_Email/README.md

 For all these programming languages and many others, take a look at https://www.w3schools.com/ for some more information and practice.

 **You may find it helpful to keep referring to these resources throughout your course.
 A link to this page will also be made available on your induction module on the learning platform.**

+#### C/C++ (Used in specialist/advanced object-oriented programming modules)
+Take a look at the short courses offered by [Kaggle](https://www.kaggle.com/learn), many of which are included in both programmes.
+This will be a great introduction to each module and your programme as a whole.
+To be sure of which ones to complete, compare them your programme's module titles.

 ##
 ### Key Computer Science Concepts